openethereum/openethereum.github.io/Tutorial-Part-IV.md

 }
 ```

-Here we have rewritten the component to include a new `Bond` which, via the `TextBond` we are using to represent the current text in the text input field.
-We are passing this include the `lookupAddress` function to turn it into a `Bond` equivalent to the address for that name in the registry, and using this as the `value` of a reactive `Hash` display component.
+Here we have rewritten the component to include a new `Bond` which, via the `TextBond`, we are using to represent the current text in the text input field.
+We are passing this into the `lookupAddress` function to turn it into a `Bond` equivalent to the address for that name in the registry, and using this as the `value` of a reactive `Hash` display component.
 We are also using it in conjunction with `parity.bonds.getBalance` to display a formatted balance of the account.

 Here's what it looks like:

 ![image](https://cloud.githubusercontent.com/assets/138296/22713122/2c8146e0-ed55-11e6-8809-c5329cf89bae.png)

-If the name you are currently looking up happens to have its address changed meanwhile, you will of course see that change in real-time.
+If the name you are currently looking up happens to have its address changed meanwhile, or their balance changes, you will of course see these details reflected in real-time.

 ### Derivative contracts